Maranao people: Cuisine

 Maranao cuisine is spicier compared to most regions elsewhere in the Philippines, a trait largely shared with much of Mindanao.
 Traditionally cultivated spices, locally known as palapa (Bontang, native product of Gandamatu) are a common condiment.
 It is made of stewed sakurab scallion bulbs, ginger, and chillies in coconut oil.

 Dishes are intertwined with important cultural rituals across all aspects of Maranao culture: from birth to death.

 Social structure

 Traditionally, Maranao society is divided into two strata.
 Namely, mapiyatao (pure) and kasilidan (mixed blood). kasilidan is further subdivided into categories which are as follows; sarowang (non-Maranao), balbal (beast), dagamot (Sorcerer/Sorceress) and bisaya (Slave).
 The mapiyatao are natives entitled to ascend to thrones by pure royal bloodline.
 On the other hand, the kasilidan are natives suspected of mixed bloodline.
 However, due to the changes brought by time, these social strata are beginning to decline due to the improving economic conditions of most Maranao families.

+Economy

+The Maranao historically engaged in fishing and farming, cultivating crops such as wet rice, corn, and sweet potatoes.
+Local crafts such as textiles and woodcarvings are popular and sold throughout the country.